Updated | November 2019

 “Further unique complexities arose because of the council’s amalgamation and subsequent structural, system and process changes.
 A number of methodologies have been developed to account for these complexities.”

-Work is underway to reconfigure the payroll system to address the compliance issues.
-We estimate this will be completed late 2018.
+Work is ongoing to reconfigure the payroll system to address the compliance issues.